LukeGrahamLandry/franca/backend/README.md

+> just for the record this doesn't work yet.
+> most of the time it can compile itself tho.
+> the main backends are in `../compiler`

 An optimising compiler backend based on [Qbe](https://c9x.me/compile/).
 Almost everything (ir design, opt passes, isel/abi) is ported directly from Qbe, with some light editing to use a style I find less confusing.